Modified Atmosphere Packaging.

 • MAP Gas Mixtures.
 In table 1 some of the most common foods and their related optimized MAP conditions are shown.
 Obviously, as the knowledge about the MAP increases, different modified atmospheres that granted better performances are implemented and used, making these values to change accordingly.

-• Common experimental set-up.
+• Common experimental set-up (Without MCQ Instruments).
 Many laboratories in which MAP experimentation is undertaken are equipped with an array of mass flow controller single channeled, connected with an external control unit usually unprovided of any software interface for the gas mixture management.
 This kind of hardware configurations can be troublesome and may present mixture composition issue (instrument precision tends to lower especially when working with low flow rate).
-Moreover, this kind of configuration doesn’t allow a fast modification of the gas mixture parameters and usually require a lot of lab room.
+Moreover, this kind of configuration doesn’t allow a fast modification of the gas mixture parameters and usually require a lot of the laboratory room.

-• GAS Blenders experimental set-up.
-The Gas Blender Series are the improved solution proposed by MCQ to solve these common issues.
-Designed following the Lab in a Box concept, the MCQ Gas Blenders are high precision instruments, easy to configure and adaptable to many different lab-applications, that offer more efficiency and an innovative quick and easy way for mixtures management, all in a compact case.
+• Gas Mixers experimental set-up (With MCQ Instruments).
+The Gas Blender Series are the improved solution proposed by MCQ Instruments to solve these common issues.
+Designed following the Lab in a Box concept, the MCQ Gas Blenders are high precision Gas Mixers, easy to configure and adaptable to many different laboratory applications, that offer more efficiency and an innovative quick and easy way for mixtures management and gas flow meter control, all in a compact case.
 The Gas Blenders work with up to 6 components gas mixtures, each gas media connected to a dedicated instrument channel for which MCQ guarantees high accuracy (1.0% of setpoint), high repeatability (0.16% of reading value) and the fastest response time for setpoint value change now available in the market.
 The instruments work with dry, non-aggressive gases and the channels are always calibrated with native gases following customer’s request.
-For the gas mixture management, the MCQ Gas Mixer Manager is also provided.
-Easy to use, compatible with any common desktop or laptop personal computer, MCQ Gas Mixer Manager allows taking a complete control of the instruments and their functions.
-This software is a useful tool created by MCQ that allows working with dynamic gas mixtures immediately.
+For the gas mixture management in fully automation, the MCQ Gas Mixture Creator Software is also provided.
+Easy to use, compatible with any common desktop or laptop personal computer (or touch screen for latest products), MCQ Gas Mixture Creator Software allows taking a complete control of the gas mixers and their functions.
+This software is a useful tool created by MCQ Instruments that allows working with dynamic gas mixtures immediately in fully automation.